-We perform experimental evaluations on the public CelebA dataset [16], which consists of 202,599 face images from 10,177 subjects, with each image annotated with 40 binary attributes.
-We treat glasses as occlusion, and divide CelebA into two subsets: wearing glasses (13,193 face images) or not (189,406 face images).
+We perform experimental evaluations on the public CelebA dataset [15], which consists of 202,599 face images of 10,177 subjects, with each image containing 40 binary attributes.
+We treat glasses as one type of natural occlusion, and divide CelebA into two subsets: wearing glasses (13,193 face images) or not (189,406 face images).

-We also collect a face dataset with natural occlusions by glasses and respirators, which contains 19746 face images from CelebA, the MAFA [33] and the Internet.
-In our experiments, randomly select 80% of the naturally occluded face images (by either glasses or glasses) and non-occluded face dataset for training, and the remaining 20% face images for testing.
+We also collect a face dataset with natural occlusions by glasses and respirators, which contains 19,746 face images from CelebA, MAFA [33] and Internet.
+In our experiments, randomly select 80% of the naturally occluded face images (with either glasses or respirators) and non-occluded face dataset for training, and the remaining 20% face images for testing.